 KH: Very confident.
 Be honest, raise your hand if you knew every player that the team has brought in the past week and half... waiting... waiting...
 Ok, I put my hand down.
 There might be an NBA player in there, so I believe the ground work was laid to make the best of this pick.

 RP: I have good confidence in this front office to get the most value out of all the picks, including the 57th.
 However, the nature of a late second rounder is that there isn't much value, and it often tends to be more of a crapshoot at that point.
 So if they misfire on the 57th pick and miss out on a better player taken in the next three spots, I won't hold it against them, as long as they make the most out of the first rounders.

 SS: Not sure.
 We really don't have much to go on yet, as this will be the first draft with all our new front office guys in the same room.
 Most of them have had success in one way or another on other teams, but can they pull together and form a successful brain trust here in Phoenix?

 DK: Well, I have no idea really.
 The Celtics have not done much with late second-round picks over the years.
 They did take Lester Hudson with 57 four years ago, and Luke Harangody with 52 recently.
 But it's tough to find anyone with a good track record in the late second round.

 JP: Most of us have been impressed with the new FO to this point, and I'm going to give McDonough and company the benefit of the doubt until they prove they deserve otherwise.
 The sheer amount of prospects the team has brought in certainly leads me to believe the team is doing its due diligence and will be able to make the most of the pick.

-5. Should this pick play more games next season for the Phoenix Suns than Michael Beasley?
+5. Should this pick play more games next season for the Michael Beasley?than

 RP: If the goal is to tank for Wiggins, then no. If the goal is to induce less heart attacks in and increase the life expectancy of Suns fans, then yes.